LiorSinai/liorsinai.github.io/_posts/2022-05-18-transformers.md

     But there is no valid tensor operation to reduce this 4D tensor to 3D without violating the tensor property.

-[^sparse]: Using `SparseArrays` in custom scatter function doesn't seem to improve efficiency.
+[^sparse]: Using `SparseArrays` in a custom scatter function doesn't seem to improve performance.

 [^dense_multi]: I went into great detail about [Multiplication with higher order arrays](#multiplication-with-higher-order-arrays). `Dense` is originally designed for 2D inputs.
 So how does it handle the 3D input?
 From the `Flux.jl` source code:
     ```